sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/03-appendix/02-breaking-changes.md

 ### `oneventname` attributes no longer accept string values

-In Svelte4, it was possible to specify HTML event attributes like `<button onclick="foo">`.
-However, this is no longer allowed in Svelte5.
+In Svelte 4, it was possible to specify HTML event attributes like `<button onclick="foo">`.
+However, this is no longer allowed in Svelte 5.